Zabân-e Pâk: Concepts

-In Kasravi's time, Arabic idioms and words were used a lot and were no different from an Arabic text.
-He strongly criticized this and called for the facilitation of the Persian language so that novices could easily learn it.
+In Kasravi's time, Arabic idioms and words were used commonly and spelled in Arabic.
+He strongly criticized this and called for the facilitation of the Persian language so that novices could better learn the language.

 Sections of the treatise

-Defects of Persian language
+"Defects" of Persian language

 In the first discourse of Zabân-e Pâk, Kasravi examines the shortcomings of the Persian language; These include mixing with foreign words, distance in verbs, misplaced addition of auxiliary verbs, inaccuracies of rules, transient and impermanent of some roots, substitutions, meaninglessness of some words, loss of words in their meanings Adjectives and interplay of verbs were mentioned.

 Types of verbs

 The second part of Zabân-e Pâk highlights the weakness of Persian language in expressing different tenses of verbs.
 Kasravi believes that Persian verbs had more than twenty types of tenses in the past, but over time, they have now degenerated.
 He revives and restores these verbs by proposing this subject and the analogy he presents with European languages.
-The result is stated in 13 Past tense, 3 Present tense and 3 Future tense.
+The result is stated in 13 past tense, 3 present tense and 3 future tense.